Identical Particles in Quantum Mechanics: Against the Received View: Introduction

 \section{Introduction}

-From its beginning the history of quantum mechanics has been beset by questions concerning the nature of the objects with which the theory deals.
-Controversy started soon after \cite{planck} had introduced discrete energy packets $h\nu$ in his theoretical derivation of the law of black body radiation (which determines the distribution of energy over the frequencies of electromagnetic radiation, in thermal equilibrium).

-Planck had set out to calculate the average energy of the electromagnetic oscillators in the wall of a box containing radiation, because these oscillators emit and absorb radiation and establish thermal equilibrium with the field.
-To determine this average energy Planck needed the entropy of the system of oscillators, for which he used the celebrated Boltzmann expression $S=k\log W$, with $S$ the entropy and $W$ the number of possible configurations of the system.
-In the case at hand this number of configurations is the number of ways a given amount of energy can be distributed over $N$ oscillators---a number that is difficult to get a grip on, since energy is a continuous quantity.
-Planck's introduction of discrete energy packets was first of all meant to reduce this distribution problem to the more tractable one of distributing $P$ energy packets over $N$ oscillators.
-The latter is a combinatorics problem, in which Planck treated the oscillators as distinct physical individuals, so that permuting them lead to different configurations.
-By contrast, Planck treated the energy elements $h\nu$ as mathematical quantities without physical identity: he assumed that the interchange of two or more energy elements $h\nu$ in the formulas did not correspond to any physical change.
+From its first beginnings quantum mechanics has been beset by problems concerning the nature of the objects it deals with.
+Controversy started already soon after \cite{planck} had introduced discrete energy packets $h\nu$ in his theoretical derivation of the law of black body radiation (which determines the distribution of energy over the frequencies of electromagnetic radiation, in thermal equilibrium).
+Planck had set out to calculate the distribution of energy over resonators in the wall of a box containing radiation, because such resonators emit and absorb radiation, thus establishing thermal equilibrium with the electromagnetic field.
+The way the energy is distributed over the resonators therefore provides information about the energy distribution in the electromagnetic field.
+For his calculation Planck needed the entropy of the resonators, which he determined by using the celebrated Boltzmann expression $S=k\log W$, with $W$ the number of ways a given amount of energy can be distributed over $N$ resonators.
+It is difficult to get a grip on this number, since energy is a continuous quantity.
+Planck therefore reduced the problem to the more tractable one of distributing $P$ energy packets over $N$ resonators, by making use of the ``mathematical trick'' of discretizing the energy (making continuous quantities discrete in order to simplify computations is a standard ploy in mathematical physics).
+To solve the ensuing combinatorial problem, Planck treated the resonators as fixed and distinct physical individuals, but the energy packets as quantities without physical identity.
+That is, he supposed that the interchange of two or more energy packets would not lead to a new configuration.

-The physical motivation for this different treatment of oscillators and energy packets is clear.
-The oscillators are entities that differ in one or more of their physical properties: at least their positions in the walls of the container are different.
-So if, for example, an energy distribution is considered in which oscillator $1$ has energy $E_\alpha $ and oscillator $2$ energy $ E_\beta$ , and the two oscillators are interchanged, we obtain a distribution with oscillator $1$ possessing energy $E_\beta $, which represents a different situation.